Twins outlast K-Mets in extra inning thriller

 The Mets answered one inning later.
 After a leadoff walk, Angel Manzanarez and Edgardo Fermin laced back-to-back hits, putting the Mets in business.
 Productive outs by Walker Lagrange and Jeremy Vasquez followed, which knotted the score at 5-5.

-In a game that spanned nearly four hours and witnessed five lead changes, five ties, two extra innings in which both teams scored, and 380 combined pitches, the most surprising thing may have been that K-Mets outfielder Dionis Paulino took the loss on the mound.
+In a game that spanned nearly four hours and included five lead changes, five ties, two extra innings in which both teams scored and 380 combined pitches, the most surprising thing may have been that K-Mets outfielder Dionis Paulino took the loss on the mound.

-Having used up the collection of arms in the bullpen that he was planning on, Kingsport manager Luis Rivera went to his .286 hitting outfielder.
+Having used up the collection of arms he had planned to use from the bullpen, Kingsport manager Luis Rivera went to his .286 hitting outfielder.
 Paulino retired the first two men before suffering a bit of wildness.
-He gave up a double followed by three consecutive walks and a hit by pitch before finally escaping the inning.
+He gave up a double followed by three consecutive walks and a hit batsman before finally escaping the inning.

 Kingsport was able to mount one last rally and cut the deficit to one, but Anthony Dirocie flew out to the warning track in right field to end the game.